 When they came to New Mexico, the Spanish brought more than Catholicism and wine—they brought flamenco.
 The tradition took root at nightclubs and fiestas, and now The City Different is a renowned hotbed for the art form.
 You know you’re in good hands when you’re taking in a show at venerated local venues like El Farol, El Flamenco, or the The Lodge for an evening of sultry dance and strumming guitars.
 These places have been flamenco-ing for ages, making for a scene you really can’t find anywhere else in the US.

-6. Grooving at the Summer Plaza & Railyard Music Series
+6. Grooving and tuning in at the Free Summer Scene

 7. Soaking in Santa Fe’s healing powers

-Here are just a few ideas: At Ten Thousand Waves—a secluded spa built in traditional Japanese style—an average day includes specialty massages, facials, herbal treatments, and the chance to soak in eight separate open-air hot tubs.
-Ojo Santa Fe offers hot ojos (Spanish for holes, as in tubs!) and a full menu of restorative treatments, including "Sound Healing" (yes, you heard it right!), which involves roving vibrating tuning forks to move stagnant energy and promote relaxation.
-At Nidah at Hotel Eldorado Hotel & Spa, in addition to a list of standard treatments, consider the "Energy Work" option, which includes Reiki, Spiritual Healing and Polarity Therapy or the “Spirit of Heritage” treatment, a journey into balance, using techniques from the Puebloans.
+Here are just a few ideas: At Ten Thousand Waves—a secluded spa built in traditional Japanese style—an average day includes specialty massages, facials, herbal treatments, and the chance to soak in a variety separate open-air hot tubs.
+Ojo Santa Fe Resort offers hot ojos (Spanish for holes, as in tubs!) and a full menu of restorative treatments, including "Sound Healing" (yes, you heard it right!), which involves roving vibrating tuning forks to move stagnant energy and promote relaxation.
+At Nidah Spa at Eldorado Hotel & Spa, in addition to a list of standard treatments, consider the “Spirit of Heritage” treatment, a journey beginning with the care of your weary feet!

 You may not walk away having found a vortex, but you’ll be too relaxed to notice!